List of Ultraman Ginga characters: Exceller

 Near the final, he successfully revived Dark Lugiel and merged with UPG's Live Base into Vict Lugiel.
 But as it seems that he had the control over it, Dark Lugiel betrayed him by turning him back to a Spark Doll.

-Exceller was voiced by Takuya Eguchi (江口 拓也, Eguchi Takuya) and is a tribute to Alien Chibull that appeared in episode 9 of Ultra Seven.
+Exceller is voiced by Takuya Eguchi (江口 拓也, Eguchi Takuya) and his race first appeared in episode 9 of Ultraseven.
 While physically portrayed in CGI, several scenes involving him out of his exosuit had Exceller portrayed by puppetry.

 Exceller's minions

 These aliens were originally Spark Dolls which brought to life by Exceller's technology and hired as his servants: